A federal appeals court struck a blow on Friday against the Justice Department’s campaign to crack down on computer hacking.

 The Justice Department brought charges against both men under the Computer Fraud and Abuse Act, which makes it a felony to access a computer “without authorization.”
 Spitler pled guilty and received three years of probation.
 A federal jury in New Jersey convicted Auernheimer in 2012, and he was sentenced to 41 months in prison.

-Prosecutors argued that Auernheimer knew what he was going was illegal and that he was only trying to promote his own "security research" business.
+Prosecutors argued that Auernheimer knew what he was doing was illegal and that he was only trying to promote his own “security research” business.